JimBlizzard/azure-voting-app-redis/README.md

     az aks show -g aks01rg --name blizzaksdemo01 --query kubernetesVersion

-If your AKS closter is less than 1.10, you can clone the metrics-server GitHub repo and install the example definitions.
+If your AKS cluster is less than 1.10, you can clone the metrics-server GitHub repo and install the example definitions.

     git clone https://github.com/kubernetes-incubator/metrics-server.git
     kubectl create -f metrics-server/deploy/1.8+/